June 11, 2022 Panasonic G9, 100-400

 I am just beginning with photographing birds.
 I have tried many different forms of photography, and this one is the most difficult, making me appreciate the genre’s masters all the more.
 I am fortunate to have befriended Butch Lombardi, a renowned bird photographer, protector, conservator and bird lover.
 Butch is guiding me down the path and hopefully when this mess of a world is swept clean we can again walk together and enjoy the birds in nature.

 I am going to post these images in progression.
 Hopefully my images will improve over time.
+ON FEBRUARY 13, 2022 I BEGIN POSTING NEWEST IMAGES AT THE TOP OF THE PAGE.

 February 28, 2021, Route 77 Tiverton, Rhode Island